maphew/zadam-trilium-wiki/Kubernetes server installation.md

-As trilium can be run in Docker it also can be deployed in Kubernetes.
+As Trilium can be run in Docker it also can be deployed in Kubernetes.
 Trilium can be applied to Kubernetes manually or per helm chart.

 The recommended way is helm.